Carlos Bazán Zender: Biography

 He has been Executive Secretary (Elected and Reelected) of the Andean Organization for Health Cooperation Hipólito Unanue Agreement for the period 1992–1997, achieving in 1993 the reinstatement of Chile away from the Agreement since 1972.
 He was President of the Peruvian Society of Pediatric Surgery (1978–1980).
 He presided over the Pan American Association of Pediatric Surgery between 1986 and 1988 and was president of the XI Pan American Congress of Pediatric Surgery held in Lima and Cuzco in October 1988.

-He was Emeritus member of the Peruvian Society of Pediatric Surgery and Honorary Member of the Pediatric Surgery Societies of Bolivia, Brazil, Chile, Colombia, Venezuela and Spain.
-In 2005 he was considered by the World Medical Association as one of the "65 Solidarity Doctors of the World".
+He was an Emeritus member of the Peruvian Society of Pediatric Surgery and an Honorary Member of the Pediatric Surgery Societies of Bolivia, Brazil, Chile, Colombia, Venezuela and Spain.
+In 2005, he was considered by the World Medical Association as one of the "65 Solidarity Doctors of the World".
 He was Medical Director of the San Felipe de Lima Clinic between 2000 and 2009 and Permanent Advisory Member of the Hipólito Unánue Institute Foundation.

 He was a leader of the Club Universitario de Deportes, President of the Commission of Minors of the Peruvian Football Federation, Medical Coordinator of the Peruvian Football Federation before FIFA, Full Member of the Medical Commission of CONMEBOL and bullfighting chronicler of the bullfighting page from the newspaper Expreso.
 He was president of the Bullfighting Center of Lima for the period 2012–2013, re-elected for the periods 2014–2015 and 2016–2017; and he was appointed bullfighting advisor of Rímac a few days before his death.